 The body needs fat for many important functions.
 As mentioned it has cardio-protective attributes and is required for hormone production, but it is also vital for the absorption and transport of fat-soluble vitamins (A, D, E, and K), cell signalling, brain function, and importantly for athletes, it’s a source of energy.

-Cyclists can rely on fats to fuel the lower-intensity stages of a race but this must be trained with strategic nutrition strategies, not by consuming large quantities of dietary fat before a race.
+Cyclists can rely on fats to fuel the lower-intensity stages of a race but this must be trained with strategic cycling nutrition method, not by consuming large quantities of dietary fat before a race.

 Specific Foods for Cycling Nutrition

 Oily fish is the best source of omega-3 fatty acids, such as salmon, mackerel, trout and sardines.
 Flaxseeds and walnuts are also good sources but if you don’t eat fish then I would recommend a fish oil supplement.
-Omega-3 fatty acids are great for recovery as they possess anti-inflammatory properties and boost immune function.
+Omega-3 fatty acids are great for recovery and provide important nutrition for cyclists as they possess anti-inflammatory properties and boost immune function.

 Omega-6 are found in many animal foods sources, nut and seed oils and heavily processed foods, therefore a careful selection of omega-6 fatty acids is warranted.
 Athletes should source these fats from high-quality (grass-fed) animal meats and poultry including eggs and dairy, as well as whole nuts and seeds.
 Avocados and olives, including olive oils, are also great sources of MUFAs.